 In Runaways, it is constantly said that Alex is a genius and master strategist to make up for the fact that he has no powers.
 An observant reader might have trouble believing this, considering all the tactical errors he makes (not grabbing money or food before running away, letting an untrusted stranger into their hide-out, etc).
 Subverted with the reveal that he's The Mole, and all those poor decisions make sense in context of manipulating the group to save his own parents.

-The Sentry basically is this trope.
-As a consequence of being a walking Cosmic Retcon, he's a moral paragon (who has no compunction about executing people), more powerful than anyone in the universe (who doesn't seem that much stronger than Thor outside of instances of New Powers as the Plot Demands), friend of every hero and foe of every villain (who mostly ignore him whenever he's not on-panel) with a list of achievements a mile long (there was the time he killed Carnage and... uh...).
-This was all well and good when he was confined to a miniseries, but prolonged periods led to the more traditional response to Informed Ability.
+The Sentry: As a consequence of being a walking Cosmic Retcon, he's a moral paragon (who has no compunction about executing people), more powerful than anyone in the universe (who doesn't seem that much stronger than Thor outside of instances of New Powers as the Plot Demands), friend of every hero and foe of every villain (who mostly ignore him whenever he's not on-panel) with a list of achievements a mile long (there was the time he killed Carnage and... uh...).
+This was all well and good when he was confined to a miniseries, but prolonged periods led to the more traditional response of Informed Ability.